 - The driver lacks empathy for others at the scene

-Good citizens who witness the accident and have the presence of mind to take pictures or to capture video of the offender and/or the offender’s vehicle can help your case.
+Good citizens who witness the accident and have the presence of mind to take pictures or capture video of the offender and/or their vehicle can help your case.
 Gathering the contact information for witnesses is vital for possibly identifying the driver.

-Surveillance video from area businesses is another form of possible evidence.
-If you have a dashcam in your car, that could be the best evidence of all if it was lucky enough to capture the other vehicle.
-Dashcam footage may be able to get a license plate.
+Surveillance video from businesses is another form of possible evidence.
+Traffic cameras and other nearby cameras may have captured video of the car immediately before or after the collision.
+If you have a dashcam in your car, that could provide strong evidence if it captured footage of the other vehicle.
+Dashcam footage may also be able to get a license plate number.

-If law enforcement has not identified or located the driver responsible for your accident injuries, you can still pursue civil action.
-By contacting a Birmingham hit-and-run accident attorney, you can focus on healing while they focus on building a strong case on your behalf.
+If law enforcement has not identified or located the driver responsible for your accident injuries, you can still pursue action to recover compensation in most cases.
+By contacting a Birmingham hit-and-run accident attorney, you can focus on healing while they focus on building a case on your behalf and seeking financial recovery for the damages you incurred.

 Hold the Hit-and-Run Driver Responsible for Your Injuries

-It is unfortunate enough that a negligent driver failed to share the road – the fact that they attempted to leave the scene may only compound your anger and frustration.
+It is unfortunate that a negligent driver failed to share the road safely and as required by traffic laws – the fact that they attempted to leave the scene may only compound your anger and frustration.

 In cases where the driver is identified, their insurance company may offer you a settlement.
-Should you accept the offer, you forfeit your right to pursue legal action later should your medical condition worsen, or if circumstances change.
+Should you accept the offer, you forfeit your right to pursue legal action later should your medical condition worsen or circumstances change.
+We encourage you to speak with our team before talking with the insurance company or signing anything.

-Fleeing the scene of an accident is a cowardly act that demands justice.
+When a driver who hit you flees the scene, you deserve justice.
 If you were seriously injured due to the careless actions of a hit-and-run driver, contact the Morris Bart law firm today for a free case evaluation.

 How a Personal Injury Lawyer Can Help You

-Once the responsible driver is both identified and located, a personal injury lawyer can negotiate with the insurance company for the type of settlement you may be eligible to receive.
-If necessary, we are ready to go to trial for the best outcome possible.
+Once the responsible driver is identified and located, our lawyer can negotiate with the insurance company for the type of settlement you may be eligible to receive.
+If necessary, we are ready to go to trial for a fair case outcome.

-If the driver has no insurance, or law enforcement is unable to locate them, your insurance policy may cover your costs – if you have the correct type of insurance coverage.
+If the driver has no insurance or law enforcement cannot locate them, your insurance policy may cover your costs – if you have the correct type of insurance coverage.
+Alabama requires drivers to opt out of uninsured motorist coverage in writing; otherwise, it comes with your liability policy.
+This is the policy that pays for a hit-and-run crash.

 Hit-and-run cases are quite complex when the driver who caused your injuries is never found.
 Your insurance company may deny or delay coverage due to the specific terms of your policy.
-If your insurance company is refusing to honor your coverage during this difficult time, a hit-and-run accident lawyer in Birmingham may be able to help.
+If your insurance company is refusing to honor your coverage during this difficult time, our hit-and-run accident lawyers in Birmingham may be able to help.

-Take Action: Contact the Morris Bart Law Firm Today
+Take Action: Contact Morris Bart & Associates, LLC Today

-You should not have to pay out-of-pocket for expenses that are the result of a reckless driver who chose to flee the scene of an accident.
+You should not have to pay for expenses you incurred because another driver chose to flee the scene of an accident.
 If the responsible driver is never located, your insurance company must honor the terms of your auto policy.

 Questions?Call (205) 380-4158